ebzimny01/gd-recruit-extension/memory-bank/progress.md

 - **Multi-team context handling** ensures only the currently active team's data is affected
 - **Proper error handling** with user-friendly error messages and fallback mechanisms
 - **Status**: Clear team data functionality now works correctly, users can safely clear individual team data without affecting other teams

+### 2025-06-21 - Legacy Code Cleanup and Documentation Update Complete
+- **Identified and analyzed orphaned code files** throughout the codebase for cleanup opportunities
+- **Removed deprecated watchlist-scraper.js** which was no longer functional:
+  - Script sent `'updateWatchlist'` action that had no handler in background.js
+  - Functionality was replaced by direct calculation from recruit data
+  - Background function was already deprecated with warning message
+- **Identified office-page-handler.js as orphaned** with no essential functionality:
+  - Script sent `'gdOfficePageLoaded'` action that had no handler in background.js
+  - Functionality was redundant with existing `checkIfGDOfficePage()` in background.js
+  - Background script already handles office page detection and cookie extraction
+- **Updated all documentation** to reflect code cleanup:
+  - Removed references to orphaned files from `memory-bank/systemPatterns.md`
+  - Updated content script references in `memory-bank/techContext.md`
+  - Corrected project structure documentation in `README.md`
+  - Updated progress documentation to reflect cleanup completion
+- **Verified manifest.json was already clean** with no references to orphaned files
+- **Enhanced code maintainability** by removing unused functionality and updating documentation
+- **Improved project clarity** by ensuring documentation accurately reflects current codebase
+- **Status**: Legacy code cleanup complete, all documentation updated to reflect current implementation

 The GD Recruit Assistant browser extension is in excellent condition with a comprehensive feature set, strong multi-team architecture, and attention to performance, accessibility, and security.
 The project has successfully evolved from a basic sidebar implementation to a sophisticated full-screen application with complete multi-team support that meets professional recruiting management needs across multiple teams.